geopm/geopm/integration/service/README.md

 The tests in this directory do not use any of the tools provided by `libgeopm`.
 Integration tests for `libgeopm` derived features are located in `geopm/integration/test`.
-Some of these tests may use the GEOPM service on a system where it is required.
+Some of those tests may use the GEOPM service on a system where it is required.

-The unit tests for the C++ files in `geopm/service/src` are located in `geopm/service/test`.
-The unit tests for the C++ files in `geopm/src` are located in `geopm/test`.
+The unit tests for the C++ files in `geopm/libgeopmd/src` are located in `geopm/libgeopmd/test`.
+The unit tests for the C++ files in `geopm/libgeopm/src` are located in `geopm/libgeopm/test`.
 We have split the unit tests in to two directories so that the service subdirectory is fully independent.

-The unit tests for the geopmdpy module are located in `geopm/service/geopmdpy_test`.
+The unit tests for the geopmdpy module are located in `geopm/geopmdpy/test`.